Labor rights

 No hay anuncios

-Finally, the highest court of European justice assures that the call for selection processes "does not constitute an adequate measure to prevent and sanction abuses" against long-term interim workers either.
-The Luxembourg court notes that, despite valuing "the prior experience of the affected worker and the length of service," the "assessment is not limited to candidates who have been victims of these abuses" and recalls that the competitive examinations are open to anyone who wishes to participate.
-Thus, the CJEU concludes that it is "possible that the worker does not participate in the selection process or does not pass it" and, therefore, does not see their labor abuse, of which they have been a victim, compensated.
+Finally, the European Union's highest court assures that the announcement of selection processes "does not constitute an adequate measure to prevent and punish abuses" against long-term temporary workers either.
+The Luxembourg court notes that, despite valuing "the affected worker's previous experience and length of service," the "assessment is not limited to candidates who have been victims of these abuses" and recalls that the competitive examinations are open to anyone who wishes to participate.
+Thus, the CJEU concludes that it is "possible that the worker does not participate in the selection process or does not pass it" and, therefore, does not see the labor abuse they have been a victim of compensated.

-Both Spanish and European justice have already ruled on various cases of long-term interim workers in administrations throughout Spain.
-This time it is a childcare worker in a public educational center in the Community of Madrid who had chained six fixed-term contracts in the administration, as they were always to cover vacancies or temporary replacements.
-The worker took this case to court and the Supreme Court ruled that she should be hired indefinitely and, when her contract ended, she should be duly compensated.
+Both Spanish and European courts have already ruled on various cases of long-term temporary workers in the administrations throughout the Community of Madrid.
+This time, for example, there is the case of a childcare worker in a public educational center in the Community of Madrid who had chained together six fixed-term contracts with the administration, as they were always to cover vacancies or temporary substitutions.
+The worker took this case to court, and the Supreme Court ruled that she should be hired indefinitely and, when her contract ended, she should be duly compensated.

 Cargando